shannoncloherty/data550final/README.md

     `03_render_report.R`

 ------------------------------------------------------------------------

 ## Generating the report

-In the `Makefile`, the code to "make Report.html" will render the report.
+In the `Makefile`, the code to `make Report.html` will render the report.

 The report contains information data that were collected in September 2023 during a primarily qualitative research study documenting and analyzing gender